A penalty-free quantum algorithm to find energy eigenstates: Introduction

 The eigenvalues and eigenstates of a many-body Hamiltonian are fundamental elements in both physics research \cite{lin1993exact,qi2011topological,thogersen2004coupled,schuch2009computational} and computational applications \cite{mohseni2022ising,lucas2014ising}.
 In physics, eigenstate information provides essential insight into a system’s properties and is key to controlling the associated quantum processes.
 For example, in low-temperature physics \cite{verstraete2004matrix,narasimhachar2015low}, low-lying energy eigenstates dominate the physical behavior, whereas in quantum annealing \cite{hauke2020perspectives,boixo2014evidence}, the minimum energy gap between the ground state and the first excited state determines the adiabaticity of the annealing protocol.
 Beyond physics, many practical computational problems can be reformulated as finding the eigenvalues and eigenstates of a Hamiltonian.
 A notable example is the Quadratic Unconstrained Binary Optimization (QUBO) problem \cite{barahona1988application,glover2018tutorial}.

 For an $n$-qubit Hamiltonian system, solving the eigenstates classically requires $O(2^{2n})$ storage and $O(2^{3n})$ computational time in general, making it a real challenge for classical machines as $n$ grows \cite{cuppen1980divide,ceperley1980ground,orus2014practical}.
 In contrast, quantum algorithms require only $O(n)$ qubits for storage.
 To date it is still unclear how to best leverage quantum computers \cite{preskill2023quantum} to solve all eigenstates systematically.
 One known algorithm is the Variational Quantum Eigensolver (VQE) \cite{kandala2017hardware,tilly2022variational, kirby2021variational}, a hybrid quantum-classical algorithm, as it utilizes a parameterized quantum circuit (ansatz) and classical optimization to approximate eigenstates.
-The calculation of excited states needs extra considerations, and indeed in variants of VQE, e.g. Neural Quantum Digital Twins \cite{lu2025neural} and Variational Quantum Deflation \cite{higgott2019variational}, one needs to implement a penalty term representing some overlap with the ground state to be added to the loss function, thereby suppressing contributions from the ground state.
-These efforts are motivating, but should not be regarded as having provided general solutions, because the so-called barren plateaus present a big challenge in such optimization-based approaches \cite{larocca2025barren,mcclean2018barren}, consistent with the inherent complexity of the eigenenergy-eigenstate problem itself.
+The calculation of excited states needs extra considerations, and indeed in variants of VQE, e.g. Neural Quantum Digital Twins \cite{lu2025neural} and Variational Quantum Deflation \cite{higgott2019variational}, one needs to implement a penalty term representing some overlap with the ground state to be added to the loss function, thereby suppressing contributions from the ground state. {Another strategy to find both ground and excited energy eigenstates is to search for the subspace spanned by low-lying eigenstates \cite{nakanishi2019subspace} and then to solve the generalized eigenvalue problem within this subspace \cite{zhang2025unified,chen2025tangent}.} All such efforts to date are motivating, but should not be regarded as having provided general solutions, because the so-called barren plateaus present a big challenge in all optimization-based approaches \cite{larocca2025barren,mcclean2018barren}, consistent with the inherent complexity of the eigenenergy-eigenstate problem itself.
 Though not suffering from the barren plateaus, quantum annealing however requires a sufficiently long evolution time to ensure adiabaticity and some hybrid approaches can be invoked to estimate the gap between the ground state and the excited states.
-That is, even in quantum annealing where the ground state is the focus, the energy gap between the ground state and the excited states along the entire adiabatic pathway is still a crucial element \cite{chancellor2024experience,albash2018adiabatic}.
+That is, even in quantum annealing where the ground state is the focus, the energy gap between the ground state and the excited states along the entire adiabatic pathway is still a crucial element \cite{chancellor2024experience,albash2018adiabatic,karacan2025filter}. \rv{There are also other methodologies aiming at computing excited states, such as Quantum Filter Diagonalization (QFD) \cite{parrish2019quantum} and Filtered Quantum Phase Estimation (FQPE) \cite{sakuma2026quantum}.
+However, the efficacy of QFD is highly dependent on the selection and preparation of appropriate reference states, whereas FQPE requires the construction of an optimized filter function tailored to the system Hamiltonian.}